SPEAK WITH A TEAM MEMBER (770) 920-6030

 To avoid possible conflicts after the death of a loved one, one person needs to be officially in charge of handling the estate of the decedent.

-Starting a probate proceeding can facilitate this process, and once the decision has been made to begin probate, it can take 3-6 months to officially open the estate, depending on the county.
+Starting a probate proceeding can facilitate this process.
+Once the decision has been made to begin probate, it can take 3-6 months to officially open the estate, depending on the county.

 During this time, the individual named on the will — an Executor — will be authorized to administer the estate and determine how assets will be distributed.

-But if a person dies without a will (what we call intestacy) or if the executor declines their duties, no one will be authorized to manage the deceased’s affairs.
-In this case, the Probate Court will appoint someone to handle the decedent’s estate.
+But if a person dies without a will (what we call intestacy) or the executor declines their duties, no one will be authorized to manage the deceased’s affairs.
+In this case, the Probate Court will appoint someone to handle the decedent’s estate, and this is the Administrator of estate.

-When there is no will, a court order will be issued, officially appointing someone to represent the estate.
-This document gives the nominated administrator the authority to collect assets, work with creditors and take action on behalf of the deceased person’s estate.
+When there is no will, a court order will be issued, officially appointing someone to represent the estate, and it is called a Letter of Administration.
+This document gives the nominated Administrator the authority to collect assets, work with creditors, and act on behalf of the deceased person’s estate.

 Without this document, no one has any power to take action on behalf of the estate whatsoever.
 Financial institutions will not be able to speak with you, and you may not have the authority to transfer or sell property, including the estate home.

-How long does it usually take to become an Administrator?
+How long does it usually take to become an Administrator of Estate in Georgia?

-It depends on the county, but in a situation where there are no disputes and all initial paperwork is filed correctly, you may receive the documentation within 3-6 months of filing.
+It depends on the county, but when there are no disputes and all initial paperwork is filed correctly, you may receive the documentation within 3-6 months of filing.

 If the deceased did leave a will, you would receive a different order called Letters of Testamentary.
 Letters of Testamentary will allow you to act on behalf of the decedent and manage tax-related matters.